dmoralesescalera/RSA-MPC-server/README.md

 -[System Architecture Picture](https://github.com/dmoralesescalera/RSA-MPC-server/blob/master/pics/architecture.jpg)

 The system architecure is built over three tiers.
 On top, there are the servers, with a flat design, meaning they do not develop the logic that make the system works.
-This is the orchestrator function, on second tier, wich translate client requests and coordinates the servers.
+This is the orchestrator function, on second tier, which translate client requests and coordinates the servers.
 The servers use the information provided by orchestrator to start a MPC operation.
 Clients are thaught in abstract way, meaning they can perform any desired operation.

 A client example has been developed, for certificate signing operations with the certbuilder Python library: